theyosh/TerrariumPI/README.md

 All needed options and modules are setup by the installer script.
 This means that I2C and 1Wire overlay are enabled by default.

 Make sure that your Pi is secured when you put it to the Internet.
-Would be a shame if TerrariumPI gets next fictum of '[A smart fish tank left a casino vulnerable to hackers](http://money.cnn.com/2017/07/19/technology/fish-tank-hack-darktrace/index.html)' :P
+Would be a shame if TerrariumPI gets next victim of '[A smart fish tank left a casino vulnerable to hackers](http://money.cnn.com/2017/07/19/technology/fish-tank-hack-darktrace/index.html)' :P

 ## Updating

 This updating is based on that the software is installed with the steps in the Installation above.
 When updating between release versions it will take more time due to database updates and cleanups.
-This can be seen in the logfile.
+This can be seen in the log file.

 ### Docker